ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-8-3.md

-Chapter 8: Evaluating the Effectiveness of Cross-Cultural Conflict Management: Continuous Improvement in Cross-Cultural Conflict Management Practices
+Continuous Improvement in Cross-Cultural Conflict Management Practices
 =====================================================================================================================================================

 Effective cross-cultural conflict management requires continuous improvement and evaluation.
 In this chapter, we will explore various methods for evaluating the effectiveness of cross-cultural conflict management practices and techniques for continuous improvement.